What is cookie tracking?

 It is important to be aware of the cookies being sent by your website so you can assess their liability and the need for cookie consent messaging.

-Why is there no data in the cookies table?
+What if there no data in the cookies table?

 The cookie table can be empty for the following reasons: